 5) Radisson Blu Szczecin

-They might be part of a well known chain, but Radisson Blu Szczecin offers up one of the best four star places to stay in Szczecin.
-The trendy and modern lobby astounds you from the moment you enter the building with it’s high ceilings and a peaceful water feature.
-The rooms offer ample space, city views, a flat screen TV, minibar, bathrobe, and even a Nespresso machine.
-Get your workout in at the gym and then treat yourself – the hotel’s Baltic Spa includes steam/aroma/Osman baths, dry sauna, tepidarium, caldarium, sensation showers, snow cave, and a bubbling jacuzzi.
+They might be part of a well-known chain, but Radisson Blu Szczecin offers up one of the best four-star places to stay in Szczecin.
+The trendy and modern lobby astounds you from the moment you enter the building with its high ceilings and peaceful water feature.
+The rooms offer ample space, city views, a flat-screen TV, a minibar, a bathrobe, and even a Nespresso machine.
+Get your workout in at the gym and then treat yourself – the hotel’s Baltic Spa includes steam/aroma/Osman baths, a dry sauna, a tepidarium, a caldarium, sensation showers, a snow cave, and a bubbling jacuzzi.
 More than 30 treatments like massages, wraps, and facials are also available.
 There are two bars in the hotel, but we suggest heading up to the 11th floor to enjoy a drink and the view over Szczecin.
 The breakfast at the Radisson Blu Szczecin is second to none, with lots of different options for you to feast on like smoked salmon.
 During high season, rooms will cost you anywhere from €60 – €250 per night.